JamesRobionyRogers/Uni-KeyDates-to-Calendar/README.md

 Here are a couple of improvements I would like to make to this project in the future

-- [ ] Create improvements on the filter as there are still some irralevant events being added to the calendar
+- [ ] Create improvements on the filter as there are still some irrelevant events being added to the calendar
   - Could be done through removing events that contain certain words from the already filtered events